 - Determine if I really, really want to pursue it.

-- If I do, I assess how realistic it is to accomplish given where I am at and if it is truly a reasonable goal that is attainable.
+- If I do, I assess how realistic it is to accomplish given where I am at and if it is truly a reasonable goal that's attainable.

-- I decide if I am willing to accept the “sacrifices” involved to accomplish it – that could mean setting aside the time, giving up some social activities, getting up earlier each morning and re-prioritizing my day.
+- Decide if I'm willing to accept the sacrifices involved to accomplish it, which could mean setting aside the time, giving up some social activities, getting up earlier each morning and re-prioritizing my day.

-- Determining if I have “earned the right” to do this.
+- Determine if I have “earned the right” to do this.

-- Being patient and giving myself enough lead time to ease into it, chip away and eventually, accomplishing my goal.
+- Remain patient and give myself enough lead time to ease into it, chip away and eventually, accomplish my goal.

-- Setting it all up for success, not failure.
+- Set it all up for success, not failure.

-- Then making the commitment first to myself and then to others close to me that I am going to do this.
+- Make the commitment first to myself and then to others close to me that I'm going to do this.

-A few years back, I was diagnosed with “severe coronary artery disease”.
-On that very day, I committed to changing my lifestyle that very moment by adjusting my diet, addressing my level of daily stress and improving my sleep habits.
+A few years back, I was diagnosed with severe coronary artery disease.
+On that very day, I committed to changing my lifestyle that very moment by adjusting my diet, addressing my level of daily stress, and improving my sleep habits.
 I didn’t wait until the New Year to make a resolution.
-I committed on that very day and have not swayed from that commitment in over three years.
-Of course, this scenario was a pretty critical one in my life but I still could have waited until the New Year to make the changes but, of course, I didn’t.
+I committed on that very day and have not swayed from that commitment in more than three years.
+Of course, this scenario was a pretty critical one in my life, but I still could have waited until the New Year to make the changes.
+But I didn’t.

-In 1978, I ran 3,452 miles across the United States from Medford, OR to Medford, MA in 80 days.
+In 1978, I ran 3,452 miles across the United States from Medford, Oregon, to Medford, Massachusetts, in 80 days.
 Why did I do this?
 Because I wanted to.
 However, I didn’t just say I want to do this and then headed out the door.
 That would have been reckless.
-I trained and planned for four years, did a one week trial run from Boston to Albany, NY and was patient in doing the work and planning and earning the right to do it.
+I trained and planned for four years, did a one-week trial run from Boston to Albany, New York, and was patient in doing the work and planning and earning the right to do it.
 I finally made the commitment to do it when I felt ready and it was time to do so.

 To me, New Year’s resolutions are usually false goals for most people.
-They are not made because people truly have thought this all out and have made the honest commitment to accomplish the goal.
+They are not made because people truly have thought out the particulars and have made the honest commitment to accomplish the goal.
 It’s just that “time of year” and is tradition and what people do.
-I get a kick out of this funny line I once read about New Year’s resolutions – “I am opening up a gym called Resolutions.
+I get a kick out of this funny line I once read about New Year’s resolutions: “I am opening up a gym called Resolutions.
 It will have exercise equipment for the month of January and then it will turn into a bar for the remaining eleven months of the year.”
 Funny, but it drives home the sad reality of most New Year’s resolutions.

 I am certainly not against making commitments at the beginning of the new year.
 But, it should be more about the sincere determination of the commitment itself than it is about the timing of when you make it.
 It’s like receiving a card or email from someone for no reason or for any particular occasion at all but just because they wanted to express a special feeling.
 That gesture has more impact and means so much more than when you receive something because of a calendar occasion.

-One of my favorite mottos is “Set goals, not limits”.
-When someone says “they can’t do something”, they are setting limits.
-Many times it is not about not being able to do something, it is more about not truly wanting to do something.
-It’s a matter of choice – we all have choices to make.
+One of my favorite mottos is, “Set goals, not limits”.
+When someone says they "can’t do something,” they are setting limits.
+Often, it's not about not being able to do something, it's more about not truly wanting to do something.
+It’s a matter of choice—we all have choices to make.
 Once you decide you want something bad enough, you have to have the patience in pursuing and accomplishing it and realize that it takes time and dedication.
 There really is no such thing as failure if you try, only learning experiences.
 You fail if you don’t try.